adosar/aidsorb/docs/source/getting_started.rst

     from raw structural information, but typically requires more training data than more specialized representations.

+.. dropdown:: Molecular point cloud example

     .. raw:: html
         :file: images/pcd_plotly.html

     The above point cloud represents IRMOF-1.
-You can hover :fa:`arrow-pointer;
-fa-beat-fade` over the figure to play with it.
+You can hover 🖱️ over the figure to play with it.

 Energy voxels
 ^^^^^^^^^^^^^